-Under the Federal Fostering Connections Act Indiana's Extended Foster Care Program, Collaborative Care allows youth who aged out of foster care at age 18 or older to return to DCS care and supervision voluntarily.
+Under the Federal Fostering Connections Act, Indiana's Extended Foster Care Program, Collaborative Care allows youth out of foster care at age 18 or older to voluntarily return to DCS care and supervision.

-Youth must meet the Collaborative Care criteria to be eligible for reentry.
-Youth must sign the Voluntary Collaborative Care Agreement.
-A petition is filed along with the agreement, and the court retains jurisdiction over the Collaborative Care case until case closure.
+Youths must meet the collaborative care criteria and sign the Voluntary Collaborative Care Agreement to be eligible for reentry.
+A petition is filed along with the agreement, and the court retains jurisdiction over the Collaborative Care case until it is closed.